ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

 }
 ```

-As shown above, by using `pkgs.callPackage`, you can pass different `src` and `boardName` values to the `kernel.nix` function to generate different kernel packages.
+As shown above, by using `pkgs.callPackage`, you can pass different `src` and `boardName` to the function defined in `kernel.nix`, to generate different kernel packages.
 This allows you to adapt the same `kernel.nix` to different kernel source code and development boards.

 The advantages of `pkgs.callPackage` are: